State's new coronavirus deaths spike to 202, highest in 13 days; cases up 2,590

 It took 49 days for Florida's death toll of residents to reach the first 1,000 yet it was only 40 days to more than double.
 Less than two months ago, July 20, there were 5,075 deaths.

-Palm Beach County increased by 22 to 1,308, third highest in the state behind Miami-Dade and Broward, after 9 the previous day.
-On the Treasure Coast, St. Lucie increased by 2 to 271, Martin rose by 6 to 138, Indian River went up by 2 to 115.
+Palm Beach County increased by 22 to 1,308, third highest in the state behind Miami-Dade and Broward, after 9 the previous day but below the record of 27 on Aug.
+7. On the Treasure Coast, St. Lucie increased by 2 to 271, Martin rose by 6 to 138, Indian River went up by 2 to 115.
 Okeechobee went up by 1 to 24 with its first two deaths on July 25.

 Broward increased by 15 and Miami-Dade by 42.